thomas-mattsson/apic-remote-gw-temp/argocd/argo-setup/README.md

 There are two yaml files provided in this repo with the above changes applied.
 One exposing argocd through ingress and the other through a load balancer service.

-To apply the above instance and exposing using ingress run the following command:
+To apply the above instance and exposing using ingress update the file below with the ingress subdomain (replace REPLACE_WITH_DOMAIN with it):

-`kubectl apply -f https://raw.githubusercontent.com/Nordic-MVP-GitOps-Repos/apic-remote-gw/main/argocd/argo-setup/argocd-ingress.yaml -n argocd`
+<https://raw.githubusercontent.com/Nordic-MVP-GitOps-Repos/apic-remote-gw/main/argocd/argo-setup/argocd-ingress.yaml> and then apply it.

-or by exposing it with a load balancer service run the following command:
+Or by exposing it with a load balancer service run the following command:

 `kubectl apply -f https://raw.githubusercontent.com/Nordic-MVP-GitOps-Repos/apic-remote-gw/main/argocd/argo-setup/argocd-lb.yaml -n argocd`